comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap4_2generatingMeshes.rst

 	Example of geometrical data file -- nozzle2D_example.geo –- for generating a mesh file with *.msh* format using Gmsh software and usable with ECOGEN.

-This correponds to the geometry file available in `ECOGEN/libMeshes/nozzles/nozzle2D_example.geo`_.
+This corresponds to the geometry file available in `ECOGEN/libMeshes/nozzles/nozzle2D_example.geo`_.

 The computational domain is a nozzle, the mesh is unstructured with quadrangles.
 In that case, one should take care that the fluid surface is defined by the value *10* and that 4 boundary conditions are set with the following numbering: